squidnose/MCserverTUI/README.md

 ```
 - MCserverTUI doest require a specific directory, but do not place it in ~/mcservers!
 ### Run on SSH login
-- You can add MCserverTUI in your .bashrc.
+- You can add MCserverTUI.sh to your .bashrc
-- This makes it esier to acces, at the cost of safety.
+- This makes it automaticly open on login.
+(Easier, but less secure)
-- DO THIS AT YOUR OWN RISK!
+- DO THIS AT YOUR OWN RISK!:
 ```
 cd MCserverTUI
 ./MC-Server-TUI.sh